Skip to content

 Notes

-• ConnectedSystem mode defines matching rules at the object type level; all synchronisation rules for that object type share the same matching configuration.
+• ConnectedSystem mode defines matching rules at the object type level; all Synchronisation Rules for that object type share the same matching configuration.

-• SyncRule mode defines matching rules on each synchronisation rule independently, providing fine-grained control.
+• SyncRule mode defines matching rules on each Synchronisation Rule independently, providing fine-grained control.

 • When switching modes, existing rules are migrated automatically.
 Review the migrated rules after switching to confirm they are correct.